Dyst0rti0n/Dyst0rti0n.github.io/_posts/2024-07-23-hidden-realms-of-cybersecurity.md

 ![Tor Browser](/assets/images/blogs/hidden-realms/tor-browser.jpg)

 The Dark Web has a bit of a split personality.
 It was initially developed by the U.S. Navy to protect intelligence communications.
-Tor, the software that makes the Dark Web possible, anonymizes your traffic by bouncing it through multiple servers around the world.
+Tor, the software that makes the Dark Web possible, anonymises your traffic by bouncing it through multiple servers around the world called nodes.
 This means you can browse without anyone tracking your every move.
 Sounds great, right?
-But this anonymity also attracts some less-than-savory characters.
+But this anonymity also attracts some interesting figures.

 ### The Dark Web Economy: A Bazaar of Bizarre